-When Henry J. Kaiser and Dr. Sidney Garfield created a health plan for Kaiser’s shipyard and construction workers in the 1930s, they laid the foundation for Kaiser Permanente.
+When Henry J. Kaiser and Dr. Sidney Garfield created a health plan for Kaiser’s shipyard and construction workers in the 1930s and '40s, they laid the foundation for Kaiser Permanente.
 From an initial customer base consisting almost entirely of union members, Kaiser Permanente grew into the largest nonprofit health care organization in the country, serving a wide range of members.
 Today, the Labor Management Partnership (LMP), an innovative relationship among Kaiser Permanente managers, workers and physicians, is the largest and most comprehensive partnership of its kind.

 Working in collaboration

 On a day-to-day basis, partnership means that workers, managers and physicians share decision making and problem solving by staying grounded in their common interests.
 Employees, managers and physicians work in unit-based teams—collaborative work groups that improve quality and service and make KP more affordable as part of their ongoing work.
 Partnership is credited not only with improving patient care and satisfaction, but in making Kaiser Permanente a better place to work by giving employees a voice on the job.
 For more information about today’s LMP, see What Is Partnership?

 LMP leaders have described partnership’s evolution as one from LMP 1.0, the early years of laying the foundation for working relationships, to LMP 2.0, which has brought the advancement of performance improvement through UBTs.
 But there is still much work to be done before partnership is a seamless way we do business.